firehydrant/terraform-provider-firehydrant/docs/resources/team.md

 * `name` - (Required) The name of the team.
 * `description` - (Optional) A description for the team.
+* `memberships` - (Optional) A resource to tie a schedule or user to a team via a incident role.

 ## Attributes Reference